WpW: Critical CSS and LiteSpeed Cache

 So, how can you load CSS asynchronously and avoid the unstyled content?
 Critical CSS.

 Stylesheets can be large and complex, which is why it takes so long to wait for them to load.
 However, only a fraction of the styles is necessary for displaying above-the-fold content.
 It’s that fraction which is called “Critical CSS.”
 We can quickly load the Critical CSS first, and then, when the rest of the CSS and HTML are loaded together asynchronously, the browser already knows how to display the content that is initially visible.

 LSCache has three settings that define how Critical CSS is handled in WordPress.

 How LSCache Handles Critical CSS

-From the WordPress Dashboard, navigate to LiteSpeed Cache > Settings > Optimize.
+From the WordPress Dashboard, navigate to LiteSpeed Cache > Page Optimization > CSS Settings.
 You’ll find the relevant settings about halfway down the page.

 Load CSS Asynchronously